 Bernard’s work on operas has seen him appointed as a répétiteur on productions in the US, Canada, Italy and Malaysia.
 Currently, Bernard serves as a senior lecturer at the Conservatory of Music at UiTM, Malaysia, and a vocal coach and répétiteur at Kuala Lumpur City Opera.

-She currently works as an Italian language coach at Guildhall School of Music & Drama, the Royal Opera House and National Opera Studio in the UK.
+Alessandra first studied with Matteo Dalle Fratte in 2016 and has been using the Melofonetica Method in her coaching since then.
+She currently works as an Italian coach and Italian professor at the Guildhall School of Music and Drama, the Royal College of Music and the National Opera Studio in the UK.

 Madeleine is a lyric soprano and a singing and yoga teacher.
 As a singer, she is known for her breadth of range and versatility performing opera, oratorio, musical theatre and song.
 Madeleine has a diverse teaching practice that includes preparing students for concerts and stage work, and coaching choral and community singing groups.
 She is a visiting vocal tutor at Morley College, The Actors’ Richmond Centre (ARC), Benslow Music Trust and Dartington International Summer School.
 Madeleine's holistic approach to teaching and coaching is underpinned by her training in yoga.
 As a 400-hr trained yoga teacher, she takes a particular interest in building creative confidence and nurturing authentic voice.
 Greatly influenced by Feldenkrais, Madeleine's practice focuses on developing inner awareness, quality of breath connection and joyful integrity of movement.
 Read more.